EliedersonLinhares/SearchForFiles/README.md

 Project to create a program to find files on computer using virtual threads and sqlLite for indexing

 ## Library used in this project
--  ⚙️ SqlLite: Small and optimized database. https://sqlite.org
+-  📙 SqlLite: Small and optimized database. https://sqlite.org
+-  🎥 Javacv: Java interface to OpenCV, FFmpeg, and others. https://github.com/bytedeco/javacv
+-  📃 Apache PDFBox: Open source Java tool for working with PDF documents. https://pdfbox.apache.org
+-  📱 FlatLaf: Look and Feel for Java Swing desktop applications https://www.formdev.com/flatlaf/

 ## 🎯 Features until now
 - ✅ Search using virtual threads in java 25.